openshift/enhancements/enhancements/workload-partitioning/cpu-limits-workload-partitioning.md

 In short CRI-O and the admission webhook will be modified in the following way.

 1. CRI-O Workload Resource Configuration
-   - Expose the CPU quota runtime option by adding the `CPUQuota` to the resource configuration.
+   - Expose the CPU quota and CPU period runtime option by adding the `CPUQuota` and `CPUPeriod` to the resource configuration.
    - Update Mutating Spec call to modify CPU Quota
    - Update Cgroup Manager to set the CPUQuota for workload partitioned containers
-   - Default value of 0 will be assumed for `[crio.runtime.workloads.resources.cpuquota]`
+   - Default value of 0 will be assumed for `[crio.runtime.workloads.resources.cpuquota]` and `[crio.runtime.workloads.resources.cpuperiod]`
 2. Admission Webhook
    - No longer ignore Pods with CPU limits defined
-   - Add the adjusted value for CPU quota as an annotation to the Pod
+   - Add CPU limit as a milli value as an annotation to the Pod called `cpulimit`
-   - Containers that do not contain limits will not have the `cpuquota` attribute set
+   - Containers that do not contain limits will not have the `cpulimit` attribute set
    - Make sure a Pods QOS is not altered during this process